OmniLase

 The Importance of Quality Equipment: Eclipse®-VLS

 With a portable design, durable aluminum housing, and armored fiber, the system is well equipped for use in a variety of clinical and field settings.
 A high-capacity Li-ion battery provides more than an hour of operation on a single charge, and the fast-charging capability ensures efficient workflow in mobile or off-site environments.
-By adopting advanced laser technology designed to meet these demands, we can help ensure that reptile patients receive safer, more effective care, leading to healthier, more comfortable lives.
+By adopting advanced laser technology designed to meet these demands, we can help ensure that exotic patients receive safer, more effective care, leading to healthier, more comfortable lives.

 Recommended Products